Our mission is to provide healthy food and compassionate support, and to advocate for food security and social equity.

 The right of peoples to healthy and culturally-appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.

-Dutchess Outreach has operated emergency food access and relief programs in Dutchess County for more than 46 years.
+Dutchess Outreach has operated emergency food access and relief programs in Dutchess County for more than five decades.

 In Dutchess County, 26,130 individuals suffer from Food Insecurity or around 8.8% of the population.